 Still, there is a good chunk of sugar in the remaining 8%.
 A cup of watermelon has around 10 grams of sugar, depending on the variety.
 Keep in mind that this is natural sugar, not processed junk.

-Plus, watermelon is naturally fat-free, very low in sodium, and only has about 40 calories per cup.
+Plus, it’s naturally fat-free, very low in sodium, and only has about 40 calories per cup.

 - 1 large watermelon , ripe and ready to be eaten